Dragon8029/100-days-of-code/Attempt4.md

 *July 26, 2018*

 After some setbacks with trying to code everyday, I have come to terms that my life just will not allow me to code everyday.
 I'm ok with it, and will not stop working towards my goal of being a professional developer.
 Continued working on the @freeCodeCamp "Product Landing Page" project.

+---

+##A4D6:
+*July 27, 2018*

+Decided to take a little break from the "Product Landing Page" and started working on a "Snake" game from a tutorial I found.
+Should be fun!